IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 1. The mobile app performs a patient-dependent subscription specific for a subset of documents that includes the booking reservation documents. ([ITI-110] Resource Subscription).
 2. The DSUB interface translates the mobile subscription to a Document Metadata Subscribe [ITI-52] for the booking reservation that will be produced for the patient.
 3. After some time a document for the booking reservation is produced and the metadata are stored in the Central Infrastructure. ([ITI-42] Register Document Set-b).
-4. The Central Infrastructure generates a message to inform the document metadata broker about the publication event. ([ITI-54] Document Metadata Publish)
-5. Since the publication event meets the subscription criteria the Central Infrastructure will send a notification to the DSUB interface. ([ITI-53] Document Metadata Notify)
+4. Since the publication event meets the subscription criteria the Central Infrastructure will send a notification to the DSUB interface. ([ITI-53] Document Metadata Notify)
-6. The DSUB interface translates the notification received in a mobile notification in order to reach the mobile device. ([ITI-112] Resource Notify)
+5. The DSUB interface translates the notification received in a mobile notification in order to reach the mobile device. ([ITI-112] Resource Notify)
-7. The Mobile Device will try to retrieve the booking reservation in order to display the appointment information.
+6. The Mobile Device will try to retrieve the booking reservation in order to display the appointment information.
 A Retrieve Document [ITI-68] is sent to the DSUB FHIR Interface
-8. Upon receiving the Retrieve Document [ITI-68] the  DSUB FHIR Interface will try to recover the document Retrieve Document Set [ITI-43] and will return it to the Resource Device information.
+7. Upon receiving the Retrieve Document [ITI-68] the  DSUB FHIR Interface will try to recover the document Retrieve Document Set [ITI-43] and will return it to the Resource Device information.
-9. The Mobile Device can now use the appointment information.
+8. The Mobile Device can now use the appointment information.

 #### 1:54.4.2.5 Use Case \#5: Document Subscription for Mobile Alert System